Baikonur Cosmodrome: Environmental impact

 Russian scientist Afanasiy Ilich Tobonov researched mass animal deaths in the 1990s and concluded that the mass deaths of birds and wildlife in the Sakha Republic were noted only along the flight paths of space rockets launched from the Baikonur cosmodrome.
 Dead wildlife and livestock were usually incinerated, and the participants in these incinerations, including Tobonov himself, his brothers and inhabitants of his native village of Eliptyan, commonly died from stroke or cancer.
 In 1997, the Ministry of Defense of the Russian Federation changed the flight path and removed the ejected rocket stages near Nyurbinsky District, Russia.

 Scientific literature collected data that indicated adverse effects of rockets on the environment and the health of the population.
 UDMH, a fuel used in some Russian rocket engines, is highly toxic.
-It is one of the reasons for acid rains and cancers in the local population, near the cosmodrome.
+It is one of the reasons for acid rain and increased cancers in the local population near the cosmodrome.
 Valery Yakovlev, a head of the laboratory of ecosystem research of the State scientific-production union of applied ecology "Kazmechanobr", notes:

-"Scientists have established the extreme character of the destructive influence of the "Baikonur" space center on environment and population of the region: 11 000 tons of space scrap metal, polluted by especially toxic UDMH is still laying on the falling grounds".
+"Scientists have established the extreme character of the destructive influence of the "Baikonur" space center on environment and population of the region: 11,000 tons of space scrap metal, polluted by especially toxic UDMH is still laying on the falling grounds".
 Scrap recovery is part of the local economy.

 Importance

 Many historic flights lifted off from Baikonur: the first operational ICBM; the first man-made satellite, Sputnik 1, on 4 October 1957; the first spacecraft to travel close to the Moon, Luna 1, on 2 January 1959; the first crewed and orbital flight by Yuri Gagarin on 12 April 1961; and the flight of the first woman in space, Valentina Tereshkova, in 1963.
-14 cosmonauts of 13 other nations, including Czechoslovakia, East Germany, India and France have launched from Baikonur under the Interkosmos program as well.
+14 cosmonauts of 13 other nations, including Czechoslovakia, East Germany, India and France launched from Baikonur under the Interkosmos program as well.
 In 1960, a prototype R-16 ICBM exploded before launch, killing over 100 people.
 Baikonur is also the site from which Venera 9 and Mars 3 were launched.